 Cash deposits.
-Deposits and contributions received in the form of cash may only be invested in bank deposit accounts that provide same day access to funds.
-All interest earned on investments is accrued and refunded to Participants within Refunds to Participants in the accompanying Statements of Income.
+Deposits and contributions received in the form of cash may only be invested in bank deposit accounts, including FRBNY, that provide same day access to funds.
+All interest earned on investments is accrued and included within Interest income in the accompanying Statements of Income.
+The interest earned on Participant's Fund is refunded to Participants and is included in Refunds to Participants in the accompanying Statements of Income.